Gojek: Criticism and controversy

 Gojek's rapid growth and market dominance in Indonesia have led to prominent media coverage, including criticism primarily stemming from conventional taxi and Ojek services.
-Go-Jek was briefly banned from operations by the Ministry of Transportation, along with other ride-hailing services.
+Gojek was briefly banned from operations by the Ministry of Transportation, along with other ride-hailing services.
 The ban was opposed by a huge number of Indonesians, mustering public support with the hashtag #SaveGojek that became a top trending topic on Twitter in Indonesia.
-The ban was lifted the very same day after President Joko Widodo criticized it, stating the government should not prohibit innovation and asserting the ban would adversely affect the lives of many Indonesians who rely on Gojek's services.
+The ban was lifted the very same day after then-President Joko Widodo criticized it, stating the government should not prohibit innovation and asserting the ban would adversely affect the lives of many Indonesians who rely on Gojek's services.
 In October 2018, the Indonesian Minister of Transportation, Budi Karya Sumadi, applied a new rule for online taxis.
 PM 108 replaced the previous PM 26, regulating the use of private cars being used for public transportation.

 In March 2018, only weeks after the firm raised a new round of capital, thousands of drivers showed up on foot along the road across the Presidential palace in a demonstration against the tariff, which was roughly 1600 rupiah (15 cents) per kilometer then.
 The demand was continued in a future protest in January 2020, where the drivers demanded action from the Ministry of Transportation who had promised to evaluate the tariffs that were set by these firms.
 Drivers felt that these tariffs should be handled on a provincial level as each provincial government has the autonomy to set its own minimum wages.
 One of the earliest demonstrations by Gojek drivers was back in 2015 when they protested in front of Gojek's first headquarter in Kemang, Jakarta, insisting that they meet Nadiem Makarim, co-founder and then-CEO, demanding for transparency in the incentive scheme.
 Drivers felt it was unfair that their pay was slashed for an inventory deposit they were not aware of such as the Gojek driver jacket that was initially lent to them on a rental mechanism but was eventually being billed to them.